mhelmetag/infinitycam/README.md

-# InfinityCam
+# InfinitySurfCam

-Watch Surfline Cams for (basically) Infinity with No Ads
+Watch Surfline Surf Cams for (basically) Infinity with No Ads

 ## More Info

-On the old Surfline site, the surf report cams expose two variables on the window that determine when the cam resets.
+On the old Surfline site, the surf cam pages expose two variables on the window that determine when the cam resets and plays ads.
 These are `cameraCurrentTime` and `cameraCurrentTimeReset`.

-If these two variables are set to something like 1 x 10^9 then the camera won't timeout.
+If these two variables are set to something like 1 x 10^9 (+300 years) then the camera won't timeout.

 This chrome extension does this for you automagically.